cnzcnzcnz/Kotlin_Multipart_Upload_Volley/README.md

 # Kotlin_Multipart_Upload_Volley

-This is Multipart Upload Volley that i convert to Kotlin original code from here
+This is Multipart Upload Image Volley that i convert to Kotlin original code from here

 Thanks Demonuts
 https://demonuts.com/upload-image-to-server-in-android-using-multipart-volley/